Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Beyond traditional whole-extract testing lies component-resolved diagnostics (CRD), which measures IgE against individual proteins within an allergen source rather than crude extracts.

-CRD offers more precise insight into:
+CRD can offer more precise insight into:

 Key Takeaways: How To Read Allergy Test Results